Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Quantization and relative states

 This is a result which has to be expected geometrically.
 It corresponds to replacing the relative distances between $A$ and $B$ by that between $C$ and $B$ and having now the angle $\theta_A$ as the one between $A$ and $B$ as seen from $C$.

-In further work, we will illustrate operational consequences of this transformation and, in particular, how entanglement behaves under it.
+It is easy to show that, similarly to what happens in the one-dimensional case explored in \cite{Giacomini:2017zju} and \cite{vanrietvelde2018change}, entanglement and superposition are QRF-dependent features.
+Here, we illustrate this operational consequence of the framework on the angular degrees of freedom, whose treatment is a novel aspect of this work.
+For the purpose of illustrating this effect, it is enough to consider, in the initial QRF of $A$, a (non-normalised) separable state consisting in a superposition of two angles, and sharply localised in the two radial components of $B$ and $C$.
+For example, assuming $\theta_i\neq0$ and $r_i\neq0$, $i=1,2$, so that we are not dealing with total collisions or collinearity,